JuanDCeballos/Tic-tac-toe/README.md

 # Tic Tac Toe

-This is tic tac toc game you can play in your browser.
+This is a Tic-Tac-Toe game you can play in your browser.

 ## Motivation